Traveling Exhibits and Trunks

 "Manitowoc County A to Z" is made possible by the Shopko Foundation and generous supporters to the Society's Education Fund.

 The exhibit can be rented for up to 4 weeks.
-A donation of $10 is suggested.
-Please call MCHS at (920) 684-4445 or email email@example.com with any questions or to reserve the exhibit.
+A donation is suggested.
+Please call MCHS at (920) 684-4445 or email email@example.com with any questions.
+Please fill out our Exhibit Reservation Form to reserve the exhibit.

 This exciting series of traveling resource trunks is created for teachers, youth group leaders, museums, libraries, and other Wisconsinites looking for a unique and educational way to share the rich heritage of our state with others.